Kydlicek/realtor/README.md

 ---

-Certainly, here’s a streamlined version of the use cases for the `README.md`:

----

 ## 💡 Use Cases

 The Sreality Real Estate Scraper offers versatile applications across the real estate and data analytics sectors: